Michael Gottlieb (politician): 2023 legislative session

 Under section 836.12 of the Florida statute, threatening a law enforcement officer, elected official, state attorney, firefighter, judge, or any family member of any such person is a first-degree misdemeanor.
 Subsequent offenses are elevated to a third-degree felony.
 Gottlieb sponsored HB 67, which amended s.
 836.12, F.S., to include a broader scope of protected individuals, including but not limited to, justices, judicial assistants, clerk of courts, or any family member of any such person.
-The bill also stipulates that such offenses must be committed "knowingly and willfully" and created a new misdemeanor offense in s.
-836.12(3), F.S.
-The new offense prohibits persons from harassing such previously mentioned state employees with the intent to prevent them from performing a lawful duty, whether by intimidation or coercion.

-During the COVID-19 pandemic, the court system was forced to adapt to new, electronic ways of conducting legal proceedings.
-This equated to holding court through online video calls, typically through the company Zoom Video Communications.
-It worked during a time when in-person meetings were impossible and proved to be just as efficient, if not more, then in-person court proceedings.
-Yet in the aftermath of the pandemic, courts were uncertain if the online video calls would continue in addition to the in-person meetings.
-Gottlieb sponsored HB 1571, which authorized the courts to conduct audio-video calls for cases held in juvenile courts, along with support for such online calls.
+Following the COVID-19 pandemic, Gottlieb sponsored HB 1571, which authorized the courts to conduct audio-video calls for cases held in juvenile courts, along with support for such online calls.

 Gottlieb also sponsored HB 965, which required that motor vehicle registration forms, along with other identification forms, contained an option to make a voluntary contribution to Best Buddies International.

 2024 legislative session

-The number of antisemitic incidents in the United States in 2023 rose 140%.
-In an effort to help Florida officials and law enforcement to recognize examples of antisemitism and hate speech, Gottlieb passed HB 187, which updated the legal definition for antisemitism and provided contemporary examples of it.
+Gottlieb sponsored HB 187, which established Florida as following the controversial IHRA definition of antisemitism.
+As such the bill expands conduct considered antisemitic including specific categories of criticism of the state of Israel.
+The bill was signed into law in June.
 He also sponsored HB 8045, a bi-partisan bill to designate February 29, 2024, as "Israel Day at the Capitol".

 Previously, in the state of Florida, if a person had a restraining order or was a victim of domestic violence, they would need to carry around a stack of papers to prove the validity of their claims if and when an issue arose, such as a person approaching someone with a restraining order on them.
 Gottlieb enacted HB 45, which created, implemented, and provided "Hope Cards" to people who had received a final injunction regarding domestic abuse or similar violent crimes.

-Hope Cards allow their carriers to quickly demonstrate to and inform law enforcement of their situation and allow law enforcement to act in support of the court injunction.
-Hope Cards are free for people with a final injunction and remain active for two years.
+2026 legislative session

+Gottlieb is a cosponsor of the newly formed State Legislator Israel Caucus (SLIC), a nonprofit with the stated purpose of establishing a countrywide system to distribute to state lawmakers pro-Israel “model legislation".
+When interviewed on future goals of SLIC, Gottlieb expressed support for statewide sharing of model legislation concerning Sharia law bans and mandating referring to the West Bank of Palestine by the Israeli term "Judea and Samaria".
+In August 2026, Gottlieb complained on social media about a rally involving Rashida Tlaib at The Venue Fort Lauderdale, which led to the event's cancelation.